Jacksepticeye: YouTube content

 McLoughlin's YouTube content consists mainly of Let's Plays, as well as comedy gaming videos and vlogs.
 According to TheJournal.ie, the games that McLoughlin plays on his channel are "a mixture of both conventional and weird titles".
 His content also commonly features collaborations with other popular YouTubers, particularly Markiplier and PewDiePie who are both close friends with McLoughlin.
-As well as YouTubers, McLoughlin's channel has also featured traditional celebrities, including interviews with Jack Black, Karen Gillan, Tom Holland, Dwayne Johnson, Kevin Hart, Brad Pitt, Chris Hemsworth and Margot Robbie.
-Other content that regularly appears on his channel includes comedy sketches, short films, charity livestreams and Q&A sessions.
-Each of his videos begins with an intro in which he gives a high five to the camera and says "Top of the morning to ya, laddies".
+As well as YouTubers, McLoughlin's channel has also featured traditional celebrities, including interviews with Tom Holland, Dwayne Johnson, Kevin Hart, Brad Pitt, Chris Hemsworth, and Margot Robbie.
+Other content that regularly appears on his channel includes comedy sketches, short films, charity livestreams, and Q&A sessions.

+His videos typically begin with an intro in which he gives a high five to the camera and says "Top of the morning to ya, laddies", although he had decided to use the catchphrase more sparingly by 2023.
 He chose to use a stereotypical catchphrase for his intro to express his Irish identity to viewers of his videos, wearing a flat cap for the same reason.
 He has speculated that his Irish identity and accent has contributed to his success, saying that "[w]hen some young lad comes around and he starts screaming in an Irish accent and swearing, it's like people getting their own Irish drug".
-His videos also all end with a catchphrase encouraging his audience to "punch the 'like' button in the face, like a boss!"
-Another theme that is present throughout McLoughlin's content is the colour green which represents his Irish heritage and is present in his YouTube logo Septic Eye Sam.
+His videos also typically end with a catchphrase encouraging his audience to "punch the 'like' button in the face, like a boss!"
+Another theme that is present throughout McLoughlin's content is the colour green which represents his Irish heritage and is present in his YouTube logo "Septic Eye Sam".